Video Graphics Array: Technical details

-Unlike the cards that preceded it, which used binary TTL signals to interface with a monitor (or composite, in the case of the CGA), the VGA introduced a video interface using pure analog RGB signals, 0.7 volts peak-to-peak max.
-In conjunction with an 18-bit RAMDAC this produced a color gamut of 262,144 colors.
-This gamut has come to be well known as the sRGB color space (but it is most commonly divided into 16,777,216 colors using a 24-bit RAMDAC or 8-bits per primary color).
+Unlike the cards that preceded it, which used binary TTL signals to interface with a monitor (and also composite, in the case of the CGA), the VGA introduced a video interface using pure analog RGB signals, with a range of 0.7 volts peak-to-peak max.
+In conjunction with a 18-bit RAMDAC (6-bit per RGB channel), this produced a color gamut of 262,144 colors.